-There is a lot of media attention on the upcoming POPI Act - the Protection of Personal Information Act.
+POPI Act is here- the Protection of Personal Information Act.
 The objective of POPI is to protect the personal information of individuals that is processed by public and private bodies.
 This is an important part of a world-wide effort to combat criminal activity through identity theft.

 As additional protection to the individual, the incorrect use of personal information for reasons other than those which it was given could get one reported to the Regulator.

 Personnel Avenue assures both our clients and candidates that their personal information is protected as per the upcoming POPI Act requirements.
 Our clients and candidates are more than welcome to enquire further regarding how we have taken means to protect their personal information.
 Emails can be directed to: firstname.lastname@example.org

 As we know, social media has become a normal way of life.
 There are a great variety of options that enable people to follow, engage and interact.
 Candidates may be active on different social media platforms and their social media activities may result in them being discriminated against due to perceptions of the observer.
-In addition, the POPI Act will have an influence as it is being promulgated to protect people's personal information.
+POPI Act has an influence as it is being promulgated to protect people’s personal information.

 As a client, we would urge you to consider the potential pitfalls of using social media activity as a tool to screen potential candidates for employment.
 What is reflected by candidates on social media does not necessarily reflect their true professional abilities or cultural fit.
 The activity, or non-activity, on social media can create an artificial persona.
 People can manipulate their presence in a way that creates a favourable perception, or their activities and commentaries may be lost when not understanding their context.